“We end up buying stuff we don’t need, with money we don’t have, to impress people we don’t know, for feelings that don’t last”

 As Lua liked to say: mainlanders value belongings, while islanders value belonging.

 And even more important to mainlanders than their belongings, is their ability to acquire even more belongings.
-And that takes money:
+And that takes money.

-At that moment, I imagined the ghost of Voltaire whispering into Lua's ear (with a delightfully snobby French accent, of course):
+I pictured the ghost of Voltaire whispering into Lua's ear (with a delightfully snobby French accent, of course):